microbuilder/certificate_chains/rfc_tfm.md

 - Increase the level of trust in the provenance of the public key provided by a device during attestation or provisioning.
 - Enable the manipulation and use of X.509 certificate chains in TF-M.
-- Allow multiple CAs to be involved in the certification signing process, such as a Root CA from the device vendor, an intermediate CA from the manufacturer of OEM, etc.
+- Allow multiple CAs to be involved in the certificate signing process, such as a Root CA from the device vendor, an intermediate CA from the manufacturer of OEM, etc.
 - Allow firmware images to be signed by different OEMs, for example, based on